ngendah/agent-workflows/README.md

 # 🤖 Agent Workflows

-A set of **LangGraph** workflow examples — without the clutter.
+A set of simplified **LangGraph** workflow examples.

 ---

 ## ✨ Why This Exists

 LangGraph can feel daunting when you're new.
-This repo attempts to breaks down graph-based thinking into **simple examples** — without the LLMs, Prompt-Templates or Agents.
+This repo attempts to breaks down graph-based thinking into **simple examples** —  without LLMs, Tools, and Prompt-Templates.

-Each workflow showcases a stripped down **graph patterns**.
+Each workflow showcases a stripped down **graph pattern**.

 ---